A confidential space to explore the thoughts, feelings and challenges in your life

 I offer online or phone sessions of 50 minutes scheduled at a frequency that best suits you.
 You may choose to book weekly sessions initially (this is recommended to help establish trust and a feeling of safety), reducing to fortnightly or monthly should you feel you are making the progress you hope for.
 We will regularly review our work so we can always discuss this together.

-My fee is £50 per session.
-I have a limited number of sessions offered at a concessionary rate for people who are on a low income and are able to provide evidence of this.
+My fee is £60 per session.
+I have a limited number of sessions offered at a concessionary rate for people who are on a low income.

 My cancellation policy is 24 hours.
 Cancellations outside of this timeframe will incur the full session fee.